davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 That’s because we’ve figured out how to write software that papers over these reliability problems.
 Today, large systems everywhere are underpinned by **fault-tolerant** software algorithms, which work even when the infrastructure they run on doesn’t.

 But how can code work when the computer running it doesn’t?
-There’s no magic here; fault tolerant software works because systems fail in predictable ways.
+There’s no magic here; fault tolerant software works because systems fail in predictable, manageable ways.
 Any time your code asks the system to do something, one of three basic things will happen:

 * The system does what you asked it to do
 * It does what you asked, but it takes a *reeeally* long time to do it